-Interfund loans receivable and payable or advances from and to other funds represent authorized short-term and long-term, respectively, lending and borrowing arrangements within the County.

 - c.
+Due From and To Other Funds, Interfund Loans and Advances Due from and to other funds consists of current receivables and payables from or to other funds within the County.
+They typically arise from interfund goods and service transactions and reimbursements. - Interfund loans receivable and payable or advances from and to other funds represent authorized short-term and long-term, respectively, lending and borrowing arrangements within the County. - d.
 Inventory of Supplies Inventory is recorded at the lower of cost or market using the weighted-average cost method.
 Materials and supplies are expensed as consumed.
-Inventory is written off in the year that it is determined obsolete. - d.
+Inventory is written off in the year that it is determined obsolete. - e.
 Restricted Assets In accordance with Water Quality's bond resolutions, state law, King County codes, or other agreements, separate restricted assets have been established.
-These assets are restricted for specific purposes, including bond and state loan reserves. - e.
+These assets are restricted for specific purposes, including bond and state loan reserves. - f.
 Capital Assets Capital assets are stated at cost, less accumulated depreciation and amortization.
 Water Quality's capitalization threshold is: equipment at \$5 thousand; software and intangible assets at \$500 thousand, and buildings and improvements at \$100 thousand.
 Provision for depreciation and amortization are made on a straight-line basis over the estimated useful lives of Water Quality's capital assets as follows:

-Estimated

-Description Useful Life
+Description Estimated Useful Life

-Buildings and improvements

-other than building 10 - 75 years
+Buildings and improvements other than building 10 - 75 years

 Cars, vans, and trucks 5 - 10 years

 Data processing equipment 3 - 10 years

 Heavy equipment 5 - 25 years

 Sewer lines 20 - 50 years

 Shop equipment 5 - 20 years

 Software 3 - 10 years

 Intangibles 35 years

 Water Quality capitalizes certain interest income and expense related to borrowings until the assets are ready for their intended use.
 The amount capitalized is the difference between the interest revenue and interest expense associated with the applicable tax free borrowings.
-Total interest incurred was \$165.5 million and \$165.7 million, respectively, during the years ended December 31, 2014 and 2013, respectively, of which \$11.5 million and \$11.3 million, respectively, was capitalized.
+Total interest incurred was \$154.0 million and \$165.5 million, respectively, during the years ended December 31, 2015 and 2014, respectively, of which \$11.3 million and \$11.5 million, respectively, was capitalized.